euc-dev/ws1-sdk-intelligence/docs/Apple/ios-tune-logging.md

 Logging errors is a way of reporting NSError errors your app has received.
 If the method is passed an NSError, the stack trace of the thread that is logging the error will be displayed on the Crittercism web portal.

 Logging errors may also be used for tracking NSError errors returned by Apple methods and 3rd party library errors.
 Errors are grouped by stacktrace, much like crash reports.
-Errors may be viewed in the “Handled Exceptions” area of the Workspace ONE Intelligence portal.
+Errors may be viewed in the “Handled Exceptions” area of the Omnissa Intelligence portal.

 **Declaration**